phyde19/UI-elements/compass.md

 For this reason I suggest we use Next.js 14, typescript, tailwind.

 IMPORTANT: we won't need to be concerned with UI state solutions or tanstack query or anything.
 We are completely focused on frontend UI design.

+Note: See `workflow.md` for the current UI workflow, data contract, and migration/transplant guidelines.
+Read that first in future sessions.